DarqueWarrior/generator-team/README.md

 If you want to add a pipeline to the create project, you can use

 `yo team:pipeline --applicationName $projectName --tfs $organizationName --pat $azureDevOpsPersonalAccessToken --type $appType --queue $agentQueue --target $deployTarget --azureSubId $azureSubscriptionId --servicePrincipalId $servicePrincipleID --servicePrincipalKey $servicePrincipalKey --azureSub $azureSubscriptionName --tenantId $azureAdTenantId`

+The `-appType` parameter describes the kind of App you want to create (it's also the name of a generator):
+* aspFull, .Net Core application
+* java, Java application
+* powershell, Powershell module
+* etc.

 Another source for how to use yo team is at: [DonovanBrown.com](http://donovanbrown.com/post/yo-Team).